Solo User Guide

 2. Docker Desktop

-Details <click to expand/collapse>
+Details (click to expand/collapse)

 Docker is essential for running the containerized Hedera network components:

-After installation, ensure Docker is running:
+After installation, ensure Docker is running and reachable:

 docker --version